snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Azure-File-Share-connector.md

 - Running the Graph Connector Agent.
 - Configuring the connector in the Microsoft 365 Admin Center.

-### Verify the Azure File Share URL
-- The file share URL format: `https://<storageaccount>.file.core.windows.net/<filesharename>`.

-### Plan the Scope
-- Determine whether to index the entire file share or specific directories based on organizational needs.

 ## Set Up

 ### Display Name
-Provide a name for the connector, such as "Azure File Share - Marketing Team."
+Provide a descriptive name, e.g., "Azure File Share - Marketing Team."

-### Add Source folder Path(s)
+### Add Source Folder Paths
-Enter UNC path of the Azure File Share to connect to the data source.
+Enter the UNC path for the Azure File Share, e.g.,
-Foe example, "\\testpath.file.core.windows.net\test_folder\test_folder2"
+`\\testpath.file.core.windows.net\test_folder\test_folder2`

 ### Configure Authentication
 - Select the GCA for your tenant.
 - Use Windows authentication with valid admin credentials.

-### Rollout to Limited Audience
+### Rollout to a Limited Audience
-Deploy the connector for a small group to validate indexing and access controls before a broader rollout.
+Deploy the connector to a small group to validate indexing and access controls before a broader rollout.

 ### Customize Sync Schedules
 - Set periodic full crawls (default: daily).